15 Things We Learned From Analyzing The Top 100 TEDx Talks

 When only campfires and sabertooth tigers existed, humans passed the time with cave drawings and folklore.
 Before tv and social media, we read books and talked about favorite novels or town gossip.
 Stories have been a favorite part of our culture since the beginning of time; and, they aren’t going anywhere.

 Companies will spend thousands of dollars on consultants and marketing firms that help tell their stories.
 Why?
 They know the impact stories have on influencing a target audience.
 The same rule applies to TEDx talk speakers, coaches, and other professionals.
 Consider how starting a speech, meeting, or conversion with a story can capture your audience’s attention.
+Enrolling in speech writing training can make a difference.

 Our client, Eli Nash, understood this concept when he opened up his TEDx talk by saying, “About a year ago I was in a conference room, and someone asked me what my goal was….I looked at him straight in the eye and said my number one goal is never to watch porn again.”